DustinRepo/ChatBot/README.md

 ```

 ###### How to build from source
-Just open terminal and run `./gradlew build` and wait for it to finish.
+Just open terminal and run `./gradlew shadowJar` and wait for it to finish.
 The jar will be in `ChatBot/build/libs/ChatBot.jar`

 ## Commands
 Below are a list of commands currently in ChatBot